 While most or all of these functionalities could also be achieved using traditional approaches towards network architectures and software development, using VNFs has the following particular advantages in the context of SEMIoTICS.
 Thus, VNFs in SDN/NFV, as important parts of 5G networking, provide promising combination leading to programmable connectivity, rapid service provisioning and service chaining and thus can help to reduce the CAPEX/OPEX in the control network infrastructure.
-Furthermore, by appropriately leveraging the flexibility of SDN/NFV-enabled networks in the context of the adopted security mechanisms, industrial infrastructures can not only match but also improve their security posture compared to the existing, traditional networking environments.
+Furthermore, by appropriately leveraging the flexibility of SDN/NFV-enabled networks in the context of the adopted security mechanisms, industrial infrastructures can not only match but also improve their security posture compared to the existing, traditional networking environments3.
 More specifically, for the pattern language, as described in D4.1, it is essential that properties for security and privacy can be monitored and enforced.
 In order to classify the SPD properties that each service function chain can satisfy, Table 3 depicts this correlation properties and functions.
-Thus, a pattern determines that a certain property needs to be enforced, it can add a VNF for this purpose to the respective information flow.
+Thus, a pattern can check whether an information flow includes, e.g. a required VNF for anonymization.
+In addition, if a pattern determines that a certain property needs to be enforced, it can add a VNF for this purpose to the respective information flow.

-&lt;sup>3 N. Petroulakis, T. Mahmoodi, V. Kulkarni, A. Roos, P. Vizarreta, K. Abbasik, X. Vilajosana, S. Spirou, A. Matsiuk, and E. Sakic.
-Virtuwind: Virtual and programmable industrial network prototype deployed in operational wind park, 2016.
+3 N. Petroulakis, T. Mahmoodi, V. Kulkarni, A. Roos, P. Vizarreta, K. Abbasik, X. Vilajosana, S. Spirou, A. Matsiuk, and E. Sakic, Virtuwind, Virtual and programmable industrial petwork prototype deployed in operational wind park 2016